 California Institute of Technology - CalTech boasts 32 Nobel Laureates, 57 National Medal of Science recipients, and an RCV system that helps represent over 2,200 students.
 Caltech uses RCV to elect the Vice President, the Board of Control Secretary, the Interhouse Committee Chairperson, and the Conduct Review Committee Student Chairman of the Associated Students of California Institute of Technology (ASCIT).

-California State University, Chico – CSUC, with one of the longest histories of higher education in California, builds a strong sense of community within its student body.
+California State University, Chico - CSUC, with one of the longest histories of higher education in California, builds a strong sense of community within its student body.
 All of CSUC’s 16,356 students are voting members of CUSC’s Associated Students.
 The Associated Students have used RCV since 2005 to elect officers, which has resulted in consistently high turnout.
-In 2008, well over 4,000 of the University's 16,356 students voted for Student Body President, setting an all-time record.
+2014 saw 3,910 students participate in elections, and increasing to 5,182 in 2017.
 Turnout has remained high in the years to follow.
-2014 saw 3,910 students participate in elections.

 California State University, Northridge - With six Model UN titles since 2000 and over 250 student organizations, Northridge has a tradition of civic engagement and social awareness.
 Over 36,000 CSUN students use RCV to elect the Student President and Vice President of the Associated Students each year.